ducecon01/manh-ducdoan/_pages/home.md

 My research interest focus on several applied microeconomics topics with micro-methods, especially in labor economics, political economics and development economics.

 I also serve as research assistant for some research projects.
-Currently, I am supporting [Prof. Do Quoc Anh](https://sites.google.com/site/qaquocanhdo/) (Monash University) in some works on political economy in Vietnam and the US.
+Currently, I am supporting [Prof. Quoc-Anh Do](https://sites.google.com/site/qaquocanhdo/) (Monash University) in some works on political economy in Vietnam and the US.

 My non-academic interest
 ========